strongloop/strongloop.com2/_posts/2018-06-05-loopback4-may-2018-milestone.md

 #### Using a Web Service's API with `@serviceProxy`

 Our work on web services' integration with DataSource and LoopBack 4 has finally culminated into the package `@loopback/service-proxy`.
 The package provides `@serviceProxy` decorator, which configures and injects a web service's API into a controller by utilizing the connector defined in the context-bound DataSource (an example being [loopback-connector-rest](https://github.com/strongloop/loopback-connector-rest)).
 This now allows users to easily define a web service's operations in Data Access Object pattern with all the type safety TypeScript offers.
-Visit http://loopback.io/doc/en/lb4/Calling-other-APIs-and-web-services.html for more information on the package and its usage.
+Visit [http://loopback.io/doc/en/lb4/Calling-other-APIs-and-web-services.html](http://loopback.io/doc/en/lb4/Calling-other-APIs-and-web-services.html) for more information on the package and its usage.

 There is still more work to be done to really polish up package though.
-An enhanced user story for using the package and QOL adjustment of allowing a service to be easily exposed without having to be bound by an app is tracked by [this issue](https://github.com/strongloop/loopback-next/issues/1311).
+You can find an enhanced user story [here](https://github.com/strongloop/loopback-next/issues/1311) that explains how to use the package as well as QOL adjustment of allowing a service to be easily exposed without having to be bound by an app.
 We also plan to add in a CLI scaffolding command to easily configure the web service for use; the progress can be checked [here](https://github.com/strongloop/loopback-next/issues/1312).

 #### Adding TypeScript Declaration Files to loopback-datasource-juggler